Lutheranism: Western Hemisphere and Australia

 During the period of the emigration, Lutherans took their existing ideas about polity with them across the ocean, though with the exception of the early Swedish Lutherans immigrants of the New Sweden colony who accepted the rule of the Anglican bishops and became part of the established church, they now had to fund churches on their own.
 This increased the congregationalist dynamic in the blended consistorial and presbyterian type synodical governance.
 The first organized church body of Lutherans in America was the Pennsylvania Ministerium, which used Reformed style synodical governance over the 18th and 19th centuries.
 Their contribution to the development of polity was that smaller synods could in turn form a larger body, also with synodical governance, but without losing their lower level of governance.
 As a result, the smaller synods gained unprecedented flexibility to join, leave, merge, or stay separate, all without the hand of the state as had been the case in Europe.

-During their 19th-century persecution, "Old Lutheran" (scholastic, orthodox) believers were left in a conundrum.
+During their 19th-century persecution, Old Lutheran, defined as scholastic and orthodox believers, were left in a conundrum.
 Resistance to authority was traditionally considered disobedience, but, under the circumstances, upholding orthodox doctrine and historical practice was considered by the government disobedience.
 However, the doctrine of the lesser magistrate allowed clergy to legitimately resist the state and even leave.
 Illegal free churches were set up in Germany and mass emigration occurred.
 For decades the new churches were mostly dependent on the free churches to send them new ministerial candidates for ordination.
 These new church bodies also employed synodical governance, but tended to exclude Hegelianism in their constitutions, due to its incompatibility with the doctrine of the lesser magistrates.
 In contrast to Hegelianism where authority flows in from all levels, Kantianism presents authority proceeding only from the top down, hence the need for a lesser magistrate to become the new top magistrate.